NYC Drug Attorney | State and Federal Narcotics Defense

 Drug charges in New York State courts typically involve situations in which the police claim to have found a person in possession of drugs in their clothing, in a car, or in an apartment or house.
 Or the police claim to have observed a person selling drugs to another person, or claim to have purchased drugs from a person while acting in an undercover capacity.

 No matter what the scenario, drug cases in New York State courts are serious matters, and the potential punishment for a narcotics conviction, even for a first offense, can be very harsh.
 If the amount of drugs possessed or sold is significant enough, under New York law, the charges you face can even be as harsh as a murder charge.
+If your car is used while in the narcotics transaction, your car lease deal can be stripped from you.

 In New York State Law, the following crimes are referred to as Controlled Substance Offenses, Marijuana Offenses, and Offenses involving Criminal Diversion of Prescription Medications and Prescriptions and/or related offenses.